gooddata/gooddata-ui/docs/start_with_visual_components.md

 </div>
 ```

-## Visual Components Props
+## Visual component props

-The components`s props can be of two types.
-First ones define the data returned by the platform execution, and second the style and interaction props.
+The component props can be of the following types:

+* **Data props** that define the data returned by execution of the GoodData platform itself
+* **Style props** that define the style and interaction

-The data props are used for passing measures and attributes.
-These props are similar to the drag and drop sections in [Analytical Designer](https://help.gooddata.com/display/doc/Analytical+Designer), they use similar names like "View by", "Stack by" etc.
+The data props pass measures and attributes.
+These props are similar to the drag and drop sections in [Analytical Designer](https://help.gooddata.com/display/doc/Analytical+Designer) and use similar names such as "View by", "Stack by" and so on.
 A data prop can be a single value or an array of either the `IMeasure` or `IVisualizationAttribute` type, which is passed to the component as an object literal.

-Specific documentation can be found in individual components pages in the Visual Components section.
+You can find more information in the sections about individual components in the Visual Components section.

 ### Example
 ```js